Skip to content

 Sodium Hypochlorite (NaOCl)

-Concentration: 1–5.25% (up to 6% retreatment)
+Concentration: 1–5.25% (full-strength for retreatment)

 Role: Tissue dissolution + antimicrobial